nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 };
 byte[] cipher = raw.Encrypt(password, options);

-// Decryption (required to be decrypted within 10 seconds) options = new()
+// Decryption (required to be decrypted within 10 seconds, or the decryption will fail) options = new()
 {
     RequireTime = true,